akonno/hanoisimulator/README.md

 - If the instruction sequence contains errors, they are detected and reported.

-In a typical classroom setting, students write a program that outputs a sequence of instructions for moving the disks.
+In a typical classroom setting, students write a program that outputs a sequence of instructions for moving the discs.
 By pasting those instructions into the simulator, instructors and students can visually verify whether the solution is correct.

-For demonstration purposes, the simulator is preloaded with a sample instruction sequence for the three-disk problem.
+For demonstration purposes, the simulator is preloaded with a sample instruction sequence for the three-disc problem.

 ## Documentation